Mopelchen/testdata_generator/README.md

 | other objects of your model   | A correctly initialized instance of that type |

 To make things a little bit more interesting, make sure, that the test data generator only operates on your model classes.
-Any other classes you either by ignored or cause a Runtime Exception of your choosing.
+Any other classes would either be ignored or cause a Runtime Exception of your choosing.

 To top it off, imagine that some fields may have some restrictions on them regarding
 - minimal lengths